-A. Prior to commencement of operations at an oil or gas site, the operator shall implement a landscaping plan prepared by a licensed landscape architect, that has been approved as part of a CUP or a DA, which provides adequate screening and blending of the facilities so that the site shall not appear unsightly or aesthetically deficient compared with the surrounding character of the area.
-All tanks shall be depressed so that the top of any tank and other equipment and appurtenances shall not extend more than twenty feet above the surface of any site, unless otherwise approved in a CUP or DA.
+A. Prior to commencement of operations at an oil or gas facility, the operator shall implement a landscaping plan prepared by a licensed landscape architect, that has been approved as part of a CUP or a DA, which provides adequate screening and blending of the facilities so that the site shall not appear unsightly or aesthetically deficient compared with the surrounding character of the area.
+All tanks shall be depressed so that the top of any tank and other equipment and appurtenances shall not extend more than twenty feet above the surface of any controlled drill site, unless otherwise approved in a CUP or DA.

-- B. Within six months after the completion of the well related activities and the removal of the drilling well mast/rig, any drill site shall be landscaped with suitable shrubbery and trees in accordance with a plan approved by the Planning Commission, unless the site is to be otherwise developed in such a manner that would preempt re-vegetation requirements. - C. If the site is within 1,000 feet of any prohibited zoning as listed in Table 1-1, or if the Petroleum Administrator determines it is necessary, if any drilling masts are in place on an oil and gas site for a time period of more than one year and are visible from public viewing points then the operator shall wrap all such masts to reduce their visibility prior to the onset of operations at an oil and gas site.
+- B. Within six months after the completion of the drilling and the removal of the drilling rig, any drill site shall be landscaped with suitable shrubbery and trees in accordance with a plan approved by the Planning Commission, unless the site is to be otherwise developed in such a manner that would preempt re-vegetation requirements. - C. If any drilling masts are in place on an oil and gas facility for a time period of more than one year and are visible from public viewing points then the operator shall wrap all such masts to reduce their visibility prior to the onset of operations at an oil and gas facility.